Netflix/lemur/docs/developer/plugins/index.rst

 ------------

 Lemur includes the ability to create Email notifications by **default**.
-These notifications currently come in the form of expiration noticies.
+These notifications currently come in the form of expiration notices.
 Lemur periodically checks certifications expiration dates and determines if a given certificate is eligible for notification.
 There are currently only two parameters used to determine if a certificate is eligible; validity expiration (date the certificate is no longer valid) and the number of days the current date (UTC) is from that expiration date.